 Correctional Primary Health Services are part of the Tasmanian Department of Health.
-We provide healthcare to people who are inmates of the Tasmania Prison Service.
+We provide healthcare to people who are in the custody of the Tasmania Prison Service.

 We operate healthcare centres in each prison across the State.

 The centres are staffed by teams of Nurses, Pharmacists, Doctors and Allied Health staff.